Anton Patzner

 Anton Patzner is a music composer, arranger and multi-instrumentalist.
-He is currently in the indie band Foxtails Brigade and duo group Laura & Anton.
+He was a member of the band Judgement Day and is currently in the indie band Foxtails Brigade, whose lead singer is the sister of Brent Weinbach.
+He is also half of the duo group Laura & Anton.

 Anton has also written articles for various music blogs and is a strong proponent for the use of the internet and its sharing powers to promote independent art.